ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

     introducing some open-source software practices right away a few weeks into my job.

-    However, in most cases, we don't have the luxury of time to continuously refine and refactor our work.
+    However, in most cases, we don't have the luxury of time to refine and refactor our work.
 One thing I learned on-the-job is that there will always be reasons to polish our software, so it's important to know when to call something as done and start shipping.
 There's an element of